randym32/Blackwood.IO/Documentation/articles/embedded-resources.md

 Blackwood.IO provides utilities to scan assemblies and load embedded resources.
 The library includes:

-- **`Application.Assemblies()`**: Returns a list of assemblies to search.
-- **`EmbeddedResources`**: A class that implements `IFolderWrapper` for accessing embedded resources from a specific assembly
+- **`EmbeddedResources`**: A class for accessing resources embedded in a specific assembly

 ## How Embedded Resources Work

-When you embed a file in your assembly, it becomes a manifest resource.
-The resource name follows a specific pattern:
+The resources embedded in a assembly follow a specificname follows a specific pattern:

 ```
 {AssemblyName}.{FolderPath}.{FileName}